The benefits of infusing Vodka

 - glasses for serving

-- oats – 1 package of organic rolled oats
+- For oats, a 1lb package of organic rolled oats

 - nutmeg, cinnamon, allspice, vanilla (optional garnish)